 Making reasonable efforts to agree with the tenant a reasonable plan for future payments to the Association.
 Such a plan to include proposals in respect of future payments of rent and outstanding rent and other outstanding financial obligations of the tenancy

-Comply with all pre-action requirements as set out in Section 14(A0 of the 2001 Act (‘the pre-action requirements’).
+Comply with all pre-action requirements as set out in Section 14(A) of the 2001 Act (‘the pre-action requirements’).

 4.2 WELFARE BENEFITS AND ADVICE

 Maximising benefit entitlement and debt counselling are considered vital in assisting tenants to maintain rent payments.
-The Association provides a Welfare Benefits Service provided by GEMAP to both existing and potential tenants, working closely with the Housing Officer to increase the tenant’s ability to pay.
+The Association provides a Welfare Benefits Service provided by GEMAP to both existing and potential tenants, working closely with the our staff to increase the tenant’s ability to pay.

 The association will work closely with the local authority Housing Benefit Department/DWP to ensure that claims for tenants are processed efficiently and accurately.